Curtin-Open-Knowledge-Initiative/citation-diversity/templates/supplementary.md

 <pdf:nextpage>
-# Section M: Citation diversity by field of study
+# Section M: Citation diversity scores across fields of study
 This section explores the OA effect on citation diversity as per field of study.
 For each field of study (as defined by the MAG Level 0 fields), we track the mean and median Shannon and Gini-Simpson scores for the four OA categories, as per citing actor.